 Let’s be honest with one another.
-Come on, it’s a circle of trust here.
-Mother’s Day is next week, and you most likely haven’t put a lot of thought into what you’re going to do for the Mom in your life, let alone gone out and purchased something.
-Maybe you didn’t even remember it was Mother’s Day next week!
+Mother’s Day is in a few days, and you most likely haven’t put a lot of thought into what you’re going to do for the Mom in your life, let alone gone out and purchased something.
+Maybe you didn’t even remember it was Mother’s Day!

 And maybe it’s because we know (or hope!) she’ll love us anyway, even if we don’t get her something.
 Maybe it’s because nothing ever seems quite right, so we hem and haw and never actually decide what to do.
 Maybe it’s because we know she doesn’t really need anything else.
 Or maybe it’s that she has everything she wants.
 But those reasons don’t quite seem to justify not doing anything

 for the woman who gave us the best she could.

 There's a solution to your Mother's Day gift woes

 Luckily, this year, I have a plan.
 I’m going to honour the Moms in my life by providing for a mother who’s in need.